liyiheng/zset/README.md

 # zset
-Implementating sorted set in Redis with golang.
+Implementing sorted set in Redis with golang.

 ## Usage